WOMEN-LED

 HEALTH FINANCING

-Since 2013, we have helped women in peri-urban communities gather and share their funds by making loans to one another to pay for healthcare expenses, or for small income-generating activity.
-They organize savings groups of 15-20 women, elect group leaders, and set rules for contributing and borrowing.
-The average weekly contribution is about one quarter (25 cents).
+Since 2013, we have helped women in peri-urban communities gather and share their funds by making loans to one another to pay for healthcare expenses or for small income-generating activities.

 When women come together in their communities – they can be an amazing force for change.
 They are leading the way in finding local, sustainable solutions to improve access to care.
 They are proving that we can remove burdensome user fees without removing agency.